AHRQ-CDS/CQL-Testing-Framework/CREATING-TEST-CASES.md

 ### Reuse Methods

 There are two methods that are currently supported for resource reuse:
-- `allFrom`: Copies in all resources included within the referenced anchor.
+- `importAll`: Copies in all resources included within the referenced anchor.
 - `iterateOver`: Replicates the test case and inserts the resources included within the referenced anchor, one resource per replicate.

 ### Example